Stellardev11/V4/replit.md

 ## System Architecture
 StellForge is structured into several layers:
-- **Smart Contract Layer**: Rust-based Soroban smart contracts for token creation, secure escrow, airdrop management, referral tracking, staking, and liquidity management.
+- **Smart Contract Layer**: Soroban smart contract (Launch Manager) deployed on Stellar for campaign creation, airdrop claims, and points tracking.
+Located in `contracts/stellforge_launch/`.
+Ready for deployment to testnet/mainnet.
 - **Backend Layer**: A Node.js backend with planned PostgreSQL and Redis, including an indexer service for Stellar Horizon events and a REST API for campaign management and analytics.
 The backend also includes a comprehensive asset logo service for authentic asset images.
 - **Frontend Layer**: A React 18 application built with TypeScript, Vite, and TailwindCSS, featuring a professional, modern UI with a luxury-tech aesthetic.
 It includes core DeFi functionalities like swapping, liquidity management, and a token creation wizard.
+Integrated with Soroban contracts via `contractService.ts`.
-- **Wallet Layer**: Integration with Stellar Wallet Kit for secure wallet connections.
+- **Wallet Layer**: Integration with Stellar Wallet Kit for secure wallet connections supporting Freighter, xBull, and other wallets.

 **Key Features & Design Choices:**
 - **UI/UX**: Professional DeFi design with clean navigation, minimal color palette.
 Custom-designed SVG illustrations for key concepts.